This is a VERY simple way to understand the tax laws. Read on — it does make you think!!

 But when the bill came, there was no one to pay it.

 The Chicago Tribune version included no additional information about the item, however, not even an indication that the submitter claimed to be its author.
-Given that readers frequently send non-original items to newspapers as "letters" (an apocryphal item about President Clinton was published under at least four different names, for example), we're not quite ready to declare this mystery solved.
+Given that readers frequently send non-original items to newspapers as "letters" (an apocryphal item about President Clinton was published under at least four different names, for example), newspaper publication is not a reliable indicator of authorship.